 ► Homeowners who defaulted on their mortgage or were foreclosed because of force placement.

 ► Homeowners who were charged for force placement at a coverage limit higher than permitted by their mortgage.

 ► Homeowner's who were erroneously charged for force-placed insurance: either because they had voluntary insurance in effect, or they were charged commercial rates for a residence.

 Additionally, under the terms of the settlement, Assurant will pay a civil penalty of $14 million to the State of New York; provide improved disclosures and notices to homeowners; improve its email retention policy; and ensure that the amount of coverage force placed on any homeowner shall not exceed the last known amount of coverage, provided that if the last known amount of coverage did not comply with the mortgage, then the amount of coverage shall not exceed the replacement cost of improvements on the property.

-- Vice President of Mortgage Lending - Evolve Federal Credit Union - El Paso, TX
+- VP of IT & Innovation - Cy-Fair Federal Credit Union - Houston, TX

 - Senior Underwrither - Commercial Real Estate (Multi-Family) - Luther Burbank Savings - Santa Rosa, CA